artemgilmanov/DataStructures/Recursion/about.md

 As suggested by the name, the non-recursion related space refers to the memory space that is not directly related to recursion, which typically includes the space (normally in heap) that is allocated for the global variables.

 Recursion or not, you might need to store the input of the problem as global variables, before any subsequent function calls.
 And you might need to save the intermediate results from the recursive calls as well.
 The latter is also known as memoization as we saw in the previous chapters.
 For example, in the recursive algorithm with memoization to solve the Fibonacci number problem, we used a map to keep track of all intermediate Fibonacci numbers that occurred during the recursive calls.
 Therefore, in the space complexity analysis, we must take the space cost incurred by the memoization into consideration.

+## Tail Recursion

+In the previous article, we talked about the implicit extra space incurred on the system stack due to recursion calls.
+However, you should learn to identify a special case of recursion called tail recursion, which is exempted from this space overhead.

+Tail recursion is a recursion where the recursive call is the final instruction in the recursion function.
+And there should be only one recursive call in the function.

+We have already seen an example of tail recursion in the solution of Reverse String.
+Here is another example that shows the difference between non-tail-recursion and tail-recursion.
+Notice that in the non-tail-recursion example there is an extra computation after the very last recursive call.

+The benefit of having tail recursion is that it could avoid the accumulation of stack overheads during the recursive calls, since the system could reuse a fixed amount space in the stack for each recursive call.

+For example, for the sequence of recursion calls f(x1) -> f(x2) -> f(x3), if the function f(x) is implemented as tail recursion, then here is the sequence of execution steps along with the layout of the stack:

+Note that in tail recursion, we know that as soon as we return from the recursive call we are going to immediately return as well, so we can skip the entire chain of recursive calls returning and return straight to the original caller.
+That means we don't need a call stack at all for all of the recursive calls, which saves us space.

+For example, in step (1), a space in the stack would be allocated for f(x1) in order to call f(x2).
+Then in step (2), the function f(x2) would recursively call f(x3).
+However, instead of allocating new space on the stack, the system could simply reuse the space allocated earlier for this second recursion call.
+Finally, in the function f(x3), we reach the base case, and the function could simply return the result to the original caller without going back to the previous function calls.

+A tail recursion function can be executed as non-tail-recursion functions, i.e. with piles of call stacks, without impact on the result.
+Often, the compiler recognizes tail recursion pattern, and optimizes its execution.
+However, not all programming languages support this optimization.
+For instance, C and C++ support the optimization of tail recursion functions.
+On the other hand, Java and Python do not support tail recursion optimization.
+Although, while we will not cover how to do so here, it is possible to implement TCO by using lambda expressions in Python and Java.